-The combined scheme area does not fall within any Air Quality Management Areas (AQMA) declared by the Highland Council (Air Quality Scotland).
-The Fort William air quality monitoring station is located approximately 16km north, which records local concentrations of Ozone (O3), Nitric oxide (NO2) and Nitrogen dioxide (NO).
+The scheme does not fall within any Air Quality Management Areas (AQMA) declared by the Highland Council (Air Quality Scotland).
+The closest air quality monitoring station is located in Fort William approximately 80km southeast of the scheme, which records local concentrations of Ozone (O3), Nitric oxide (NO2) and Nitrogen dioxide (NO).
 The levels at the time of the search were recorded as low.
-Due to the semi-rural nature of the scheme, pollution levels are considered to be lower than those recorded in Fort William.
+Due to the rural nature of the scheme, pollution levels are considered to be lower than those recorded in Fort William.

-The closest site registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases is within Fort William (Liberty Lochaber Aluminium Smelter), approximately 16km north of the combined scheme area.
+The closest site registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases is within Fort William (Liberty Lochaber Aluminium Smelter), approximately 80km southeast of the scheme.

-Baseline air quality at the combined scheme location is likely to be primarily influenced by traffic along the A82 trunk road.
+Baseline air quality at the scheme location is likely to be primarily influenced by traffic along the A87 trunk road.